-Sam built a strong relationship with all his tutors, which speaks to the type of program that Indiana Kids offers, Chris Chalker said.
+Sam built a strong relationship with all his tutors, which speaks to the type of program that IU Student Success Corps offers, Chris Chalker said.

 “Sam is one of a kind and it was a blast having him in our sessions.
 I looked forward to tutoring because Sam always made our nights fun,” tutor Juan Gomez Gonzalez said.